JMU Major: Mathematics

 Description of the Major

-The major is a part of the Department of Mathematics and Statistics, a program within the College of Science and Mathematics.As a Mathematics major, students will gain an increased understanding and appreciation for math as a universal language.
+The major is a part of the Department of Mathematics and Statistics, an academic unit within the College of Science and Mathematics.As a Mathematics major, students will gain an increased understanding and appreciation for math as a universal language.
 Students can expect to use and build on skills such as thinking critically, formulating and solving problems and communicating solutions.
 Students will increase their ability to prove theorems, understand complex structure, and apply mathematics and statistics in many real-world settings.
 The program students choose will make it possible for them to acquire strong preparation for graduate work or for professional applications in mathematics and statistics, teaching, natural and social sciences or other technical areas.

 There will also be opportunities for students to experience the challenge and rewards of faculty-mentored research.
 Students are strongly encouraged to participate in the numerous undergraduate research opportunities as well as individual and small group projects available in the department.
 Opportunities exist through the Center for Mathematical Modeling, the Office of Statistical Services, honors theses, and independent studies with individual faculty mentors.